Bunya Pine

 The main difficulty with bunya nuts is removing the inner cream coloured shell.
 I use three main methods for shelling and cooking bunya nuts.

 The first involves boiling the nuts for half an hour or so on the stove, or cooking them in the microwave for a shorter period.
-Do not put bunya nuts in the microwave by themselves, as they will explode. the microwave method is quicker, probably uses less energy and can be used with smaller quantities of nuts.
+Do not put bunya nuts in the microwave by themselves, as they will explode.
+The microwave method is quicker, probably uses less energy and can be used with smaller quantities of nuts.
 Once you have boiled the nuts, use a pair of needle nose pliers to remove the shell.
 It is easiest if you use a set with a thin nose, as you have to jam one of the jaws into the pointy end of the nut.
 Once you’ve done that, grip onto the end of the shell and pull it off the nut.
 You can also rotate the pliers to roll up the shell, like those old sardine cans.
 The nuts can then be eaten as is, or used in cooking.
 It doesn’t seem to harm the eating quality if you cook them twice.

 Another method is to put a nut onto a block of wood and chop it in half with a machete.
 A meat clever or tomahawk may be a suitable substitute.
 You need to do a clean cut all or most of the way through the nut.
 Obviously, do not attempt to hold the nut while chopping it and keep your free hand well away.
 (Kids, ask your parents to do this bit for you.)
 This method is a lot easier, and cleaner too because you do the shelling outside and skip the boiling.
 I use a deeply serrated steak knife to get the two halves of the nut out of the shell.
 I usually do four nuts at a time to speed the process up, then count the eight shell halves as I find them spread over the lawn.
 The nuts still have to be cooked.
 This method may not be suitable if you are using them in a quick stir fry.
 If this is the case, try chopping them into smaller pieces and adding them at the start of the cooking.
 In fact, you should add them at the start no matter what you are cooking them with.